ietf-wg-acme/acme/draft-ietf-acme-acme.md

 For information on supported URL schemes, see {{account-management}}

 termsOfServiceAgreed (optional, boolean):
-: Including this field in a new-account request, with a value of true, indicates the client's agreement with the terms of service.
+: Including this field in a newAccount request, with a value of true, indicates the client's agreement with the terms of service.
 This field is not updateable by the client.